Some Thoughts on Tolerance That Go Beyond Race...

 I‘ve seen what it’s like to come from a place of good intentions and speak my “truth,” only to be verbally assaulted and insulted by other well-intentioned people who consider themselves tolerant and accepting of diversity — people whose idea of acceptance is limited to those who agree with what they believe is “right.”
 A few of my well-meaning, tolerant friends have even become surprisingly abusive in their language and behavior.
 Recently, I had to block a Facebook friend who wasn’t a neo-Nazi or a white supremacist, but who was just as intimidating and abusive — in a different way.
-His comments to me were horribly demeaning.
-They were alienating and disempowering.
-And I hated to block him, but it was necessary, because he could not disagree with me respectfully.
+His comments to me were horribly demeaning, alienating and disempowering.
+I hated to block him, but it was necessary because he couldn't find it with himself to disagree with me respectfully.

-He is the antithesis of the tolerance he preaches, and he doesn't even realize it.
+He became the antithesis of the tolerance he preaches, and he didn't even realize it.

 So maybe the best path forward is to respectfully hear the thoughts and opinions of others, graciously, and even if we disagree with them, ask ourselves: “Okay, but what DO we agree on?”
 Instead of focusing on the issues, opinions and “facts” that divide us, maybe we should instead ask ourselves what is it that UNITES us?

-We have at our fingertips the opportunity to stage a MUCH bigger movement, one that can advance the condition of hundreds of millions of people worldwide — if we can only stop focusing on the things we disagree on an instead focus on the few things almost all of us agree on:
+We have at our fingertips the opportunity to stage a MUCH bigger movement, one that can advance the condition of hundreds of millions of people worldwide — of every race, color, and sexual orientation — if we can just stop focusing on the things we disagree on an instead focus on the few things almost all of us agree on: